IV SUNDAY OF LENT

 1 samuel 16:1b, 6-7, 10-13a; ephesians 5:8-14; john 9:1-41

-the blind man’s journey parallels our own faith life. we have been anointed and washed in the waters of baptism.
+like the blind man, we have been anointed and washed in the waters of baptism.

-have i grown in my faith response to JESUS? do i «see» JESUS as my LORD, or is he merely a man, a prophet, a god-man?
+have I grown in my faith response to jesus: do i «see» him as my LORD… or is he merely a man, a prophet, a man from GOD?